 Packing 4GB of LPDDR4 RAM, a Full HD 14-inch touchscreen, and 64GB of eMMC storage, it’s got all the basics covered for an excellent Chromebook experience on a budget.

-Best Chromebook for students: Samsung Galaxy Chromebook
+Best display on a Chromebook: Samsung Galaxy Chromebook 2

 Best value: ASUS Chromebook Flip C434

 The ASUS Chromebook Flip C434 was our choice for the best Chromebook that money can buy in terms of value.
 But it now has an update, and it’s better than ever.
 The new Flip C436 comes with a slimmer magnesium chassis compared to the last model and while it retains the 14-inch full-HD touchscreen with a 2-in-1 design, the insides have been upgraded.
 You get the option of a 10th-gen Intel processor with either Core i3, Core i5, or even a Core i7 with up to 16GB of memory and 512GB M.2 NVMe PCIe 3.0 SSD storage.
 Other notable features on the Flip C436 include a backlit keyboard, a microSD card reader for expandable storage, a fingerprint scanner, and standard 45W USB PD charging.